The Bharat Bond ETF could help bring in retail investors in India’s bond market.

 It has also roped in market makers to ensure liquidity prevails.
 Besides, the plan for subsequent launches of more units, boosting the supply of the product, will enable investors to buy into the ETF at various stages of its maturity.

 Current interest rates — Interest rates, and yields, in the country are at one of their lowest.
-The repo rate is at a nine-year low (at 5.15 percent).
+The repo rate is at an all-time low (at 4.00 percent).